nuuuwan/news_lk3_data/README.md

 *2024-05-21 01:50:33* · [`dailyftlk`](https://www.ft.lk/business/Sri-Lanka-s-first-leadership-and-innovation-program-for-creative-debuts/34-762032) · `en`

+USAID/Sri Lanka and Maldives Office of Governance and Vulnerable Populations Jean MacKenzie

 Good Life X (GLX) on Wednesday announced the launch of ‘The Creative Catalyst Fellowship’ (CCF) at Trace Expert City.

 The program, funded by the US Government’s development arm - the United States Agency for International Development (USAID), seeks innovative solutions to social issues, harnessing the power of creatives to raise awareness, mobilise resources, and advocate for positive change.

-USAID Sri Lanka and Maldives Director,Office of Governance and Vulnerable Populations Asta Zinbo delivered opening remarks highlighting, “Sri Lanka, the region, and the world are facing complex problems such as how to protect our climate and environment.
-We need new solutions.
-We are so excited to support this first group of ten fellows from different backgrounds to channel their creative energy to develop constructive solutions and raise public awareness to inspire positive change.
-We are eager to see the results of the Creative Catalyst Fellowship next year.”

 ...